DangerMouseB/minc/README.md

 - learn GAS
 - develop components for bones type system, bones vm and a Python in memory compiler (the most basic form of JIT)

+next:
+- make literal strings be named as _s1, _s2 etc
+- get knight.c working again
+- add intersections and api
+- add nominals and move fully to bones types
+- add <:...> to lexer and output a TYPE
+- type-lang parser (use miniyacc)

 references: \
 https://c9x.me/compile/ \
 https://c9x.me/articles/gthreads/intro.html \